dbp-osel/EMATS/README.md

 ### Sample Code
 For usability, the following sample code has been provided
-- testEEG.mat: a 3-minute EEG sample that has been preprocessed for use in our models
+- testEEG.mat: a 3-minute EEG sample that has been preprocessed for use in our models. **Can be used directly in the Predict section of Run.mlx**

 ## Additional Code